Financing Your Education

 Students applying for financial aid must submit the International Student Financial Aid Application along with their application for admission.
 Please note: WPI will not be accepting the CSS Profile form for international students and financial aid applicants should plan to submit the International Student Financial Aid Application in order to be considered for aid.

-All international applicants who are not applying for financial aid must complete and submit the WPI Certification of Finances (PDF, 365 KB) along with their application for admission demonstrating their ability to pay the full cost of attendance.
-Those students applying for financial aid can submit the Certification of Finances form along with their financial aid application (showing their family contribution only), or may choose to submit the form along with their enrollment form at a later date.
+All international applicants who are not applying for financial aid must complete and submit the WPI certification of finances form along with their application for admission demonstrating their ability to pay the full cost of attendance.
+Those students applying for financial aid can submit the certification of finances form along with their financial aid application (showing their family contribution only), or may choose to submit the form along with their enrollment form at a later date.

 Merit (Academic) Scholarships